YaleZheng/ffmpeg_for_android/README.md

 # ffmpeg_for_android
-a toolkit to build customize ffmpeg binary for android
+a toolkit to build customize ffmpeg binary for android with ndk-r10c

 ##Author
 [Yale.Zheng](mailto://yale.zheng@icloud.com)